MCAS and POTS: Undertanding the connection

 With consistent tracking, you’ll have the information you need for more informed, confident conversations with your healthcare provider.

 Disclaimer: Human Health is a health tracking platform and does not provide medical advice, diagnosis, or treatment.
-The information on this site is intended to support, not replace, discussions with qualified healthcare professionals.
+The information in this guide is for educational purposes only and is not a substitute for professional medical care.
+Always consult your doctor or healthcare provider with questions about your health.

 References